 For educational homeschool entertainment this New Year’s Day, why not invite your students to listen to the great countertenor Alfred Deller singing, in true Renaissance style, an ancient carol that dates back at least as far as the 1640s, set to what is probably the most famous of all folk-tunes, “Greensleeves”:

-We’re approaching the end of our Homeschool Holiday Music Month in the River Houses — it began on the first of December and will conclude this coming Thursday on Twelfth Night (January 5th).
-Throughout the month we’ve been sharing an assortment of seasonal favorites in a great variety of styles and genres — classical and modern, sacred and secular, serious and silly — along with a collection of easy educational notes to help you teach little musical lessons all along the way.
+We’re approaching the end of our Homeschool Holiday Music Month in the River Houses — it began on the first of December and will conclude on Twelfth Night (January 5th).
+Throughout this special season we’ve been sharing an assortment of Christmas and wintertime favorites in a great variety of styles and genres — classical and modern, sacred and secular, serious and silly — along with a collection of easy educational notes to help you teach little musical lessons all along the way.

 Alfred Deller (1912–1979) was a key figure in the twentieth-century revival of authentic early music performance.
 He sang naturally as a countertenor — the highest male vocal register, overlapping the female contralto and mezzo-soprano registers — and he recreated for new audiences the popular singing styles of the Shakespearean era.